 The Hegau for active people

-Are you the kind of person who likes to take exercise and enjoys being surrounded by unspoilt nature?
+Are you the kind of person who likes to exercise and enjoys being surrounded by unspoilt nature?
 If you wish to get away from the well-trodden paths of mass tourism, then you will certainly enjoy being in the Hegau.
 Being close to both Lake Constance and Switzerland, the Hegau is an ideal starting point for a rich and varied holiday.

-Friends of water sports will certainly find what they are looking for.
+Those interested in water sports will certainly find what they are looking for.
 Choose from the romantic setting of the Aachbad in Singen, located on a river island directly beside the site of the state garden show or, outside the bathing season (which lasts from mid-May to the end of August), in the indoor swimming pool in Singen.

 Throughout the Hegau, there are many outdoor swimming pools, the majority of which are located in highly scenic settings.

 Of special interest is Lake Steisslingen, located near the town of the same name in the Hegau.
-This small, idyllic bathing lake is a well-kept secret and highly recommended for families.
+This small, idyllic lake is a well-kept secret and highly recommended for families.

 Or how about a refreshing swim in the Rhine?
 Yes, you read it right.
-When the Rhine leaves Lake Constance, it is as pure as drinking water and fantastic for bathing.
+When the Rhine leaves Lake Constance, it is as pure as drinking water and fantastic for swimming.
 In Gailingen there is the wonderful Rhine swimming area, with its great selection of restaurants and well-maintained leisure facilities.

-If your prefer things a bit more peaceful, you can find a wonderfully designed crazy golf course at the Freizeitzentrum Süd leisure centre in the south of Singen.
+If your prefer things a bit more peaceful, you can find a wonderfully designed crazy golf course at the Freizeitzentrum Süd (leisure centre) in the south of Singen.